Scientific Misconduct in Research

 A. Assessment of Allegations

 Upon receiving an allegation of research misconduct, the RIO will immediately assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of research misconduct may be identified, whether it is within the jurisdictional criteria of 42 CFR § 93.102(b), and whether the allegation falls within the definition of research misconduct in this policy and 42 CFR § 93.103.
-An inquiry must be conducted if these criteria are met.
+During the pre-inquiry assessment, the RIO or other designated institutional official is required to evaluate, determine, and document whether the allegation:

 The assessment period should be brief, preferably concluded within a week.
 In conducting the assessment, the RIO need not interview the complainant, respondent, or other witnesses, or gather data beyond any that may have been submitted with the allegation, except as necessary to determine whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
 The RIO shall, on or before the date on which the respondent is notified of the allegation, obtain custody of, inventory, and sequester all research records and evidence needed to conduct the research misconduct proceeding, as provided in this document.